RSEToolkit/RSEToolkit.github.io/docs/_pages/index.md

  - ###### [Training Hub]({{ site.baseurl }}{% link _pages/training/training.md %})
  - ###### [Research Hub]({{ site.baseurl }}{% link _pages/research/research.md %})
  - ###### [Subject Guide]({{ site.baseurl }}{% link _pages/subjectguide/guide.md %})
- - ###### rtk

 ## Why RTK?

-This started out as an idea quite some time ago - indeed the (until recently empty) GitHub repository was created a while back with a view to developing this resource!
 The RSE community in the UK and beyond has been developing rapidly with groups and communities being started and growing at quite a pace as the interest in research software engineering continues to increase.
 This resource is intended to support this growth and provide a place where community members can link to their own materials or collaboratively develop new materials.

 There is a wealth of information out there but with so much information, it can sometimes be difficult to find what we're looking for, or more generally, to find a summary of the things it is useful to know or be aware of as an RSE.